Murder Among Friends (1941 film)

 Murder Among Friends is a 1941 American mystery film directed by Ray McCarey and written by John Larkin.
 The film stars Marjorie Weaver, John Hubbard, Cobina Wright, Mona Barrie, Douglass Dumbrille and Sidney Blackmer.
 The film was released on February 28, 1941, by 20th Century Fox.

 Plot

+A number of old men, who all took out mutually beneficial insurance policies many years before when in college, are being killed off.
+Insurance investigator Mary Lou takes up the case.